Building back better

 – CPF members respond to the COVID-19 crisis

-CPF members continue to release information on various aspects of the COVID-19 pandemic in relation to the forest sector.
+CPF members release continuously information on various aspects of the COVID-19 pandemic in relation to the forest sector.

 The International Tropical Timber Organization (ITTO) has undertaken a survey through the ITTO Market Information Service (MIS) and the Trade Advisory Group (TAG) in nine tropical countries which showed that the measures taken to prevent the spread of COVID-19 are having substantial impacts on the tropical timber sector, with thousands of workers laid off and demand plummeting.
 Some governments are providing support for workers and companies, but others are yet to react (Survey shines light on COVID-19 impacts on tropical timber sector and Pandemic pandemonium in the tropical timber sector published on 18 April 2020).